Recursive decoding of projective Reed-Muller codes: Abstract

 \section{Abstract}

 We give a recursive decoding algorithm for projective Reed-Muller codes making use of a decoder for affine Reed-Muller codes.
 We determine the number of errors that can be corrected in this way, which is the current highest for decoders of projective Reed-Muller codes.
-We show when we can decode up to the error correction capability of these codes, and we compute the order of complexity of the algorithm, which is given by that of the chosen decoder for affine Reed-Muller codes.
+We determine the degrees for which we can decode up to the error correction capability of these codes, and we compute the order of complexity of the algorithm, given by that of the chosen decoder for affine Reed-Muller codes.
+We also show how the decoder behaves when increasing the number of variables and the size of the field.